Once a historic tourist attraction, Silver Springs State Park is one of Florida’s best parks

-The state of Florida has taken over the famous spring and added it to its award-winning state park system, and what you’ll find here now is one of the most exquisite slices of Florida natural beauty anywhere.
+In 2013, the state of Florida took over the famous spring attraction, merging it with a neighboring state park and preserving one of the most exquisite slices of Florida natural beauty anywhere.

-- Canoe and kayak rentals available for the first time at the Silver Springs headwater.
+- Canoe and kayak rentals are now available at the Silver Springs headwater.
 These allow you to enjoy pristine scenery and wildlife on what could be Florida’s most beautiful kayak trail.
 You can paddle easily with the current and then be shuttled back.

 - Fifteen miles of lovely forest trails that can be walked or ridden on mountain bikes.

 - Silver Springs State Park has best state-park cabins we’ve ever stayed in – for $110 a night, you get a fully equipped two-bedroom house with a huge screened porch, a gas fireplace, surrounded by a mature forest.

 - There’s outstanding camping too, with beautiful tree-shaded sites for tents or RVs.

 - A museum and environmental education center set in a village of historic Cracker buildings that were moved here to tell the story of Florida’s pioneers.